PatrickJnr/vp/README.md

 ## License

+### Code

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The code for this website is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+### Screenshots

+All screenshots in this portfolio are copyright PatrickJr and are licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
+This means you are free to share and use the screenshots for non-commercial purposes, as long as you give appropriate credit.